juliankraft/WildtierSichtungsApp_documentation/README.md

 ### Repository Content

 This reository contains the code for report of the projext written in LaTeX using the template of the jurnal JOSIS in the folder `report`.
 And the code for creating the presentation using the reveal.js framework in the folder `presentation`.

+### Repository Structure

+presentation/        # Source files for the presentation report/              # Source files for the report README.md            # Repository documentation

 ### Additional Resources: